ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/nodejs.md

 ---
-title: "Install a Laravel project's JavaScript dependencies"
+title: "Install a Laravel project's Node.js JavaScript dependencies"
 prevFilename: "composer"
 nextFilename: "env"
 date: 2023-07-18
 ---

-# Install a Laravel project's JavaScript dependencies
+# Install a Laravel project's Node.js dependencies

 {{< deploy-laravel/header >}}
 {{< deploy-laravel/navbar >}}

 *(You can skip this article if your Laravel app has no JavaScript dependencies.)*

-This short article shows how to install NPM, the standard package manager for the Node.js JavaScript runtime environment.
+This short article shows how to install the Node.js JavaScript runtime environment and NPM, the standard package manager for the Node.js.
-We'll use NPM to install your application's JavaScript depedencies.
+We'll use NPM to install your application's Node.js depedencies.

 (This is trivial if you've done it before, and it might be overkill to make a dedicated article for this.
 But I want to document every step so everyone can follow along.)